 PLA is the most popular 3D printing material, but it has plenty of uses besides 3D printing:

 • Food packaging: PLA is a non-toxic and theoretically food-safe material, making it a great plastic for food packaging because it won’t contaminate food.
-Even though PLA can react with certain chemicals and liquids, results have shown that it releases an insignificant amount of lactic acid.
-For example, NatureWorks, a bioplastic company, has successfully used PLA to make a food-safe food-packing component.
+For example, BioPak, a food packaging company, has successfully used PLA to make a food-safe food-packing.

-• Medical: Again, PLA’s non-toxic composition makes it useful in the medical and healthcare industry.
-PLA components have been used in bone fixation devices, such as binding screws and plates.
+• Medical: PLA’s non-toxic composition makes it useful in the medical and healthcare industry.
+PLA has been used in tissue engineering due to its compatibility with the human body.

 • Prototyping: Prototyping in PLA is typically done with 3D printing, and it’s a great way for businesses and individuals to bring an idea to life.
 That’s because PLA is super easy to print, inexpensive, and can be used with any FDM 3D printer.

-• Cosmetics: The cosmetics industry is a huge contributor to plastic waste, and PLA is gaining popularity as a packaging alternative for its eco-friendliness and all-natural sources.
+• Cosmetics: The cosmetics industry is a huge contributor to plastic waste, and PLA is gaining popularity as a packaging alternative for its eco-friendliness.

 Now that you know the industries where PLA is most used, below are a few ways that PLA components are produced:

 • 3D printing: FDM 3D printing is a very common way to produce parts in PLA.
-The material is very easy to print, and it doesn’t need high temperatures, a heated bed, or a direct drive extruder.
+The material is very easy to print, and it doesn’t need high temperatures, a heated bed, or a direct extrusion setup.

 Back to Contents